GMS6804-master/assignment/bioconductor_rnaseq/docker_build.md

 <!-- blank line -->

 ## Learning Objectives:
- - pull a [bioconductor docker image](https://hub.docker.com/r/bioconductor/bioconductor_docker) from DockerHub
+ - build a [bioconductor docker image](https://hub.docker.com/r/bioconductor/bioconductor_docker) from a dockerfile
- - run the bioconductor/bioconductor_docker container via docker
- - install asciinema via CLI
- - save changes to a new docker image
  - push the new docker image to dockerhub

   ## Assignment